Vision: A strong community where all families are hopeful and self-sufficient.

 Heartland Hope Mission wants to make sure that everyone feels welcome and loved.
 We do not discriminate based on: race, color, national origin, religion, sex, gender identity (including gender expression), sexual orientation, disability, age, marital status, family/parental status, income derived from a public assistance program, political beliefs, or for prior civil rights activity.

 Our indoor waiting area is open prior to our start time.
 We serve our clients on a first-come, first-served basis.
 Those wishing to participate in an encouraging word and prayer can attend if they wish, while those not wishing to attend are welcome to wait in a separate area.
-We treat all our clients with equal respect and kindness.
+We treat all of our clients with equal respect and kindness.